belav/csharpier/Docs/About.md

 CSharpier provides a few basic options that affect formatting and has no plans to add more.
 It follows the [Option Philosophy](https://prettier.io/docs/en/option-philosophy.html) of prettier.

+TODO cache add a quick start
+TODO cache update the playground with a better file

 ### Before
 ```csharp
 public class ClassName {